Rishikesh: Yoga "capital"

-Ganga Aarti at Triveni Ghat
+Activities

 The Ganga Aarti (also known as Maha Aarthi) is performed at dusk at the Triveni Ghat.
-This popular Hindu religious ritual involves playing music and providing religious offerings to a fire.
+This popular Hindu religious ritual involves playing music and providing religious offerings to the fire.

-Lakshman Jhula

-In 1939, the British completed construction on a 137m (450ft) long iron suspension bridge on Ganges River at the spot where Lakshman (Rama’s brother) crossed the Ganges on a jute rope.
+In 1939, the British completed construction on a 137 m (450 ft) long iron suspension bridge on the Ganges River at the spot where Lakshman (Rama's brother) crossed the Ganges on a jute rope.